-The Name of Bad Axe Almost Changed
+The Name of Bad Axe Michigan Almost Changed

-The Detroit Free Press defended the name, saying in an editorial, “Publicity is being given to a movement at Bad Axe to change the name of the town.
+The Detroit Free Press defended the name, saying in an editorial, “Publicity is being given to a movement at Bad Axe to change the town’s name.
 Euphony is desirable … in geographical nomenclature, but characteristic, distinctive qualities are also desirable.
-With our Wayne’s and our Newport’s and Marshalls … we can’t spare our Bad Axe just yet from the Michigan map … If an effort to substitute something commonplace and hackneyed and stale for Bad Axe should be successful, who knows but some might want to change the name of Kalamazoo or of Ypsilanti.”*
+With our Wayne’s and our Newport’s and Marshalls … we can’t spare our Bad Axe just yet from the Michigan map … If an effort to substitute something commonplace and hackneyed and stale for Bad Axe should be successful, who knows, but some might want to change the name of Kalamazoo or Ypsilanti.”*

-*Detroit, Free Press, May 25, 1907.
+*Detroit, Free Press, May 25, 1907

 Excerpt from A HISTORY OF MICHIGAN’S THUMB by Gerard Schultz 1964.
 P 70

 Current weather maps and short term forecast for Bad Axe.

 Related Bad Axe Mi and Michigan’s Upper Thumb Reading